Lucas-zz/Sing_Me_A_Song_Back/README.md

 ## About

-<b>Sing Me A Song</b> is an API for anomalous music recommendation.
-The more people like a recommendation, the greater the chance that it will be recommended to others 🙂 .
+<b>Sing Me A Song</b> is an API for anonymous song recommendation.
+The more people like a recommendation, the more likely it is to be recommended to others 🙂 .

 ---